jconover/aws-solutions-architect-portfolio/podman/README.md

 # Podman Deployment Guide

-This directory contains configurations for deploying the DevOps Portfolio application using Podman, a daemonless container engine that's compatible with Docker.
+This directory contains configurations for deploying the CloudForge application using Podman, a daemonless container engine that's compatible with Docker.

 ## Overview